Previous dayApril 16, 2026Next day

 8.2 km---✓ ReviewedUSGS →

-On April 16, 2026, worldwide seismic activity registered a magnitude 4.0 earthquake 19 km WNW of Limones, Panama at 23:17 UTC.
+Reports of a magnitude 4.0 earthquake 19 km WNW of Limones, Panama came in on April 16, 2026 at 23:17 UTC.
 At a depth of 8.2 km, the event was shallow crustal.
-The epicenter is at 8.178°, -83.029°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 8.178°N, -83.029°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16